-177. If trial participants in part B or C of the clinical trial engage in outdoor activities, such as bushwalking or camping, they may need to pass stools in locations where there are no toilets.
+181. If trial participants in part B or C of the clinical trial engage in outdoor activities, such as bushwalking or camping, they may need to pass stools in locations where there are no toilets.
 This would release GMO into the outdoor environment.
-This pathway has higher likelihood for trial participants with ulcerative colitis, as frequent and urgent bowel movements are a defining symptom of ulcerative colitis (see Risk Scenario 2).
 There is uncertainty about the likelihood of this pathway, but it is estimated as highly unlikely due to the small number of trial participants and the limited duration of the treatment.

-178. As discussed in Risk Scenario 2, trial participants in part C of the trial could suffer from bowel incontinence.
+182. As discussed in Risk Scenario 2, trial participants in part C of the trial could suffer from bowel incontinence.
 If the trial participants use incontinence products such as pads, soiled incontinence products containing the GMO would probably be discarded into waste that is destined for landfill.
 However, as discussed in step 1a, it is highly unlikely that the GMO would escape from a landfill into the wider environment.

-179. If pets accidentally ingest doses of the GMO, the stools of the pets would contain GMO.
+183. If pets accidentally ingest doses of the GMO, the stools of the pets would contain GMO.
 In most cases, the pets would subsequently defecate outside, releasing GMO into the outdoor environment.

-As discussed in Risk Scenario 1, it is unlikely that pets would ingest and subsequently release the GMO.
+As discussed in Risk Scenario 1, it is highly unlikely that pets would ingest and subsequently release the GMO.

-180. Clinical trial participants could vomit outside during the period of the proposed clinical trial.19 Vomiting would be very rare in healthy trial participants.
+184. Clinical trial participants could vomit outside during the period of the proposed clinical trial.21 Vomiting would be very rare in healthy trial participants.
 However, as discussed in Risk Scenario 2, vomiting is a symptom of patients with ulcerative colitis, reported to occur in about 25% of patients (including patients with severe disease).
 Therefore, some trial participants in part C of the clinical trial may be subject to vomiting.
 If trial participants are outside when they feel a need to vomit, they are expected to vomit outside.
 A large US activity survey found that people spend, on average, only 7.6% of their time outside (Klepeis et al., 2001).
 Therefore, the likelihood for this pathway is estimated as unlikely.

-181. As discussed in Risk Scenario 2, the GMO could be shed in saliva under some circumstances20.
+185. As discussed in Risk Scenario 2, the GMO could be shed in saliva under some circumstances22.
 Trial participants in parts B and C of the clinical trial would self-administer GMO doses at home.
 If their saliva contains GMO, food leftovers could be contaminated with the GMO.
 If food waste is placed in compost, the GMO could multiply there, as L. brevis grows well on food waste (Probst et al., 2013).
 The GMO would later be released into the outdoor environment in compost.
 There is uncertainty about the likelihood of this pathway, but it is estimated as highly unlikely due to the limited number of trial participants and the restricted circumstances in which the GMO could be shed in saliva.

-182. As discussed in Risk Scenario 2, clinical trial participants could contaminate their hands with shed GMO.
+186. As discussed in Risk Scenario 2, clinical trial participants could contaminate their hands with shed GMO.
 If they do not thoroughly decontaminate their hands, and subsequently engage in outdoor work such as gardening, this could release GMO into the outdoor environment.
 Alternatively, if trial participants have a home greywater irrigation system, water used for washing hands contaminated with GMO could enter the greywater system and be released into the outdoor environment.
 However, the amounts of viable GMO released via these pathways are expected to be minimal, so the likelihood is estimated as highly unlikely.